FortunesFavor/Kismet/Super Kismet 2.5.rst

 When you believe an aspect you have is relevant to play, suggest to the Storyteller that you'd like to invoke it to gain an extra dice on your roll.

 ALTER EGO
   This aspect is used to describe your characters 'super hero' persona.
 Try to think of what a newspaper would describe you as.

   Example:

-"Rat-themed Martial Artist"
+  - "Rat-themed Martial Artist"

-"Heavily Armed Vigilante"
+  - "Heavily Armed Vigilante"

 SECRET IDENTITY
   This aspect is to describe your mild-mannered every day out of costume persona.

   Example:

-"Teenage blogger"
+  - "Teenage blogger"

-"Rich kid with problems"
+  - "Rich kid with problems"

 ORIGIN STORY
   This aspect is to describe what spurred you to fight crime, or to address the nature of your abilities

   Example:

-"Uncle shot and killed by clown"
+  - "Uncle shot and killed by clown"

-"Bitten by radioactive spidermonkey"
+  - "Bitten by radioactive spidermonkey"

 HOME TURF
   This aspect describes the neighborhood or city you hail from, and what gangs you're used to dealing with

   Example:

-Riverhead born and bred
+  - "Riverhead born and bred"

-Alderney Advantage
+  - "Alderney Advantage"

 MORAL CODE
   This aspect describes a conviction or belief that you live by

   Example

-"I will not take a life"
+  - "I will not take a life"

-"I would die protecting the life of another"
+  - "I would die protecting the life of another"

 DILEMMA
   This aspect describes the complication your character is currently facing in his life, preventing him from spending his full time crime fighting

   Example

-"Bills are piling up"
+  - "Bills are piling up"

-"My family doesn't know"
+  - "My family doesn't know"

 NEMESIS
   This aspect describes someone you've managed to get on the wrong side of, and who will actively cause trouble in your life

   Example

-"The Tremonti crime family"
+  - "The Tremonti crime family"

-"The Marksman"
+  - "The Marksman"

 HELP
   This aspect describes a mentor or close friend who will come to your aid in a time of need

   Example

-"My Sensei, Master Kiboshi"
+  - "My Sensei, Master Kiboshi"

-"My aunt, Doctor Samantha Kilburn PhD"
+  - "My aunt, Doctor Samantha Kilburn PhD"

 APTITUDE
   This aspect describes a particular skill you poses that defines you

   Example

-"Untouchable Agility"
+  - "Untouchable Agility"

-"One shot One Kill"
+  - "One shot One Kill"

 WEAKNESS
   This aspect describes either a skill you are very poor at, or an object or energy that could cause you complications

   Example

-"Blind in one eye"
+  - "Blind in one eye"

-"Moonstone cancels my Flying ability!"
+  - "Moonstone cancels my Flying ability!"

 EXAMPLE CHARACTER
 -----------------